sagashrimproll/NUHire/README.md

+Febuary 21th 2025:
+Worked on the front-end, created a navigation bar spreading across all platforms, enforced links and user profile working as expceted.
+Worked on design and layout of pages.

+Febuary 20th 2025:
+Database working, edited and tested login-page for redirection and retrieval of users already existing in the database.
+Made another post request to identify user by their email.
+Waiting on server connection to develop O-Auth for users to signup.

 Febuary 19th 2025:
 - Connected API, Database, and Signup pages together in order for a user to sign up for the platform.
 - Designed the sign up page.
 - Sign up page is now fully functional

-Febuary 20th 2025:
-Database working, edited and tested login-page for redirection and retrieval of users already existing in the database.
-Made another post request to identify user by their email.
-Waiting on server connection to develop O-Auth for users to signup.

 Febuary 10th 2025:
 Server.js edited -